 Upfront, I must draw your attention to the production value showcased here.
 The characters appearing on screen are 3D models.
 These enormous babes have a plethora of motions, quirks, poses that complement their personalities and appearances.
 Most likely, Aquapaulo reused the models already made in The Other Game and went through the effort of cel-shading them.
 The end result is a 'toony aesthetic which complements the darkly comedic tone on display.
 However, do not mistake my words of praise for deception, Honeymoon! remains pornographic in nature.
 On that note, the aforementioned babes look very nice while doing The Business.

 The promise of a fulfilling fantasy might be what entices you to read this visual novel but it is the writing that shall keep you invested.
 To put it simply, it's hilarious.
-There were many a moment where I found myself laughing out loud, caught off guard by such unexpected levels of wit.
+There were many a moment when I found myself laughing out loud, caught off guard by such unexpected levels of wit.

 It is the sort of madcap causticity that plays off of genre conventions, delivering some genuine gems in the process.
 It's inherently aware of the humorous potential tied to the premise and its risqué scenarios.
-Of course, the prospect of a 400kg mega-fauna performing a sexy back massage will result in a Bad End.
-It is common knowledge that a hot date with a lagomorph woman can only lead to a fireworks heist and arson.
+Of course, the prospect of a 400kg mega-fauna performing a sexy back massage will result in a Bad End!
+It is common knowledge that a hot date with a lagomorph woman can only lead to a fireworks heist and arson!
 Three thirds of this dating simulator are about you fumbling your chances at courting these beastly ladies in a manner only comparable to Leisure Suit Larry.
 All the while, it still manages to be the horny game that it is.

 It's surprisingly arduous to find a good balance between comedy and explicit copulation.
 It is even more difficult to nail the timing between setup and punchline in a medium paced to the beat of a mouse click but this game accomplishes both tasks wonderfully, in my opinion.
 In fact, beyond the funny dialogues, the game occasionally flaunts a cinematic quality to its presentation that enhances the experience.
 That is to say, it uses well-established filmmaking techniques to punctuate its funny scenes, such as hard cuts, a shift in musical cues, Dutch angle shots and more.
 Speaking of Cinema, the H-scenes come equipped with a juicy, extra layer of psychology wherein characters' feelings are explored just as deeply as their bodies.